nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 object as a parameter.
 The `Comparator` object is used to sort the `Date` objects in the `Model` component.
 The `SortCommand` class then returns a `CommandResult` object that contains the sorted `Date` objects.

-The _Acitvity_ diagram summarises what happens after the user enters a sort command.
+The _Activity_ diagram summarises what happens after the user enters a sort command.
 ![SortActivity.png](..%2F..%2F..%2FSortActivity.png)

 The _Sequence_ Diagram below shows how the components interact with each other for the scenario where the user issues